williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | client_secret | [Client secret issued](https://tools.ietf.org/html/rfc6749#section-2.3.1) by AS for the Okta IdP instance   | String   | FALSE    | FALSE    | 1         | 1024      |            |
 |---------------+-------------------------------------------------------------------------------------------------------------+----------+----------+----------+-----------+-----------+------------|

-> You must perform client registration with the IdP Authorization Server for your Okta IdP instance to obtain client credentials
+> You must complete client registration with the IdP Authorization Server for your Okta IdP instance to obtain client credentials.

 ~~~json
 {